 From study programme to the professional world

 Lippitsch worked on her PhD thesis at CERN (it was supervised by TU Graz), and continued to work as a scientist at CERN after graduation.
 It was there that she first came into contact with Leica laser trackers – the most accurate surveying equipment for industrial applications.
 That's how she came to work for "Leica Geosystems" – the industrial metrology division of Hexagon AB near Zurich.
 "I was the first female support engineer for Leica laser trackers, which was in 2007.
 The task was exciting, varied and close to the application.
 There were on-site visits and training sessions with customers from the automotive and aircraft industries, wind power plants, large-scale machinery plants and research facilities," Lippitsch recounts.
 She later moved to the research and development department, where she now works as a systems engineer in the metrology department.
+Since 2021 she also leads specialist engineers in cross-functional project teams as a Technical Project Manager.

 Yesterday's surveyors have long since arrived in the present.
 Geodesists work not only in the field or in the measurement laboratory but often also in front of a computer.